RobertDaleSmith/SNESpad/README.md

 ## Features

-This library allows for the reading of button states from a SNES controller connected to the Pico.
-It supports the SNES basic controller, the NES controller, and the SNES Mouse.
+This library allows for the reading of button states from a SNES controller connected to a Pico or Arduino.
+It supports standard SNES controller, the NES controller, and the SNES Mouse.
 Each of these devices can be identified and read by this library.

 ## Usage